White Shadows of the South Seas

 The Flying Fool

 Charles Lindbergh was “The Flying Fool” no more after flying nonstop across the Atlantic to worldwide acclaim.
 The New Yorker shared in the enthusiasm, although it tried its best to appear not too impressed by the feat.
-But as we shall see in subsequent issues, the New Yorker, along with the rest of the media, wouldn’t be able to get enough of the now “Lucky Lindy,” at least until he started spouting fascist sympathies.
+But as we shall see in subsequent issues, The New Yorker, along with the rest of the media, couldn’t get enough of the man with a new title, “Lucky Lindy.”

 may-28